 This statute applies to the following crimes:

-These crimes are generally charged as misdemeanors, however, if the reason they were committed is because the intended victim is a member of one of the discriminatory classes listed earlier, these crimes will instead be charged as a gross misdemeanor and be punished more harshly.
+These crimes are generally charged as misdemeanors; however, if the reason they were committed is that the intended victim is a member of one of the discriminatory classes listed earlier, these crimes will instead be charged as a gross misdemeanor and be punished more harshly.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

-If you or a loved one have been charged with this crime in Nevada it is important to remember that the burden is proof is upon the State of Nevada to show beyond a reasonable doubt that you have committed the crime.
+If you or a loved one has been charged with this crime in Nevada, it is important to remember that the burden of proof is upon the State of Nevada to show beyond a reasonable doubt that you have committed the crime.
 Most crimes have defenses that can be raised to refute the state’s argument.
 An experienced attorney may raise the following defenses against a charge of committing an unlawful act by reason of discrimination:

-This statute is not a traditional crime, rather it is considered an aggravating factor and enhancement crime.
-Generally, the crimes that are included under this statute are charged as misdemeanors, however, if the reason you committed the crime is because the victim was a member of one of the aforementioned discriminatory classes, the crime will be charged as a gross misdemeanor, which carries stronger punishment than misdemeanor.
+This statute is not a traditional crime; it is considered an aggravating factor and an enhancement crime.
+Generally, the crimes that are included under this statute are charged as misdemeanors; however, if the reason you committed the crime is that the victim was a member of one of the aforementioned discriminatory classes, the crime will be charged as a gross misdemeanor, which carries stronger punishment than a misdemeanor.

-The crime of committing an unlawful act by reason of discrimination is a gross misdemeanor crime.
+The crime of committing an unlawful act by reason of discrimination is a gross misdemeanor.
 As such, if convicted, a person can face:

 When I initially met with Mr. Wooldridge, he took the opportunity to sit and go over my problem with me.
 He described details in my case which he found disturbing and explained why he I should have him on my side.